tbescherer/HackerNews/readme.md

 # Hacker News Clone
   This is a clone of the popular news aggregation site Hacker News.
-It makes use of the API provided by the creators of hacker news to pull current top articles from the Firebase database.
+It was made with some reference to https://github.com/mking/react-hn .It makes use of the API provided by the creators of hacker news to pull current top articles from the Firebase database.

 ##Guide to Repo
- This project primarily uses jQuery and React..
+ This project primarily uses jQuery and React.

 ##How to Use
   See the site live at https://hackernews-tbescherer.c9.io/